Your shopping cart is empty.

 - Must not have a religious affiliation

 - Must not interfere with the business of a Tennant partner or distributor

 Scholarship Program for Children of Tennant Employees

-Eligible children of regular full-time or part-time Tennant employees, up to 22 per year, may qualify for a Tennant Scholarship.
+This is a global program for all eligible children of regular full-time or part-time Tennant employees, up to 33 new students per year may qualify for a Tennant Scholarship.

-Awards of up to $1,500 per year for a maximum of four years can help pay for full-time study at an approved post-high school educational program.
-Students must requalify each year, and scholarships are granted on the bases of educational performance, extracurricular involvement and potential to succeed in a chosen educational program.
+Awards are $1,750 per year for a maximum of four years and can help pay for full-time study at an approved post-high school educational program.
+Students must requalify each year, and scholarships are granted on the basis of educational performance, extracurricular involvement, and potential to succeed in a chosen educational program.